61131/nginx-http-auth-totp/README.md

 * **default:** `off`
 * **context:** `http`, `server`, `location`, `limit_except`

-Enables validation of user name and time-based one-time password using the "HTTP Basic Authentication" protocol.
+Enables validation of user name and Time-based One-Time Password (TOTP) using the "HTTP Basic Authentication" protocol.
 The specified parameter is used as the `realm` for this authentication.
 This parameter value can contain variables.
 The special value of `off` cancels the application of any `auth_totp_realm` directive inherited from a higher configuration level.

 ### auth_totp_skew